Madsen 20 mm cannon

 The 20 mm AA Machine Cannon M/38 was a 20 mm rapid fire autocannon produced by the Danish company Dansk Industri Syndikat (DISA).
-The gun, which could be adapted to several tactical uses, was a primary weapon of the military of Denmark.
+The gun, which could be adapted to several tactical uses, was a primary weapon of the armed forces of Denmark.
 It was also exported to numerous countries around the world because of its versatility.
 The cannon was built at the DISA works in Herlev near Copenhagen.
-The company supplied several different types of mountings with the weapon which allowed it to be employed in a variety roles such as aerial defences, anti-tank warfare or on naval ships.
+The company supplied several different types of mountings with the weapon for a variety of roles, such as air defense, anti-tank warfare, and on naval ships.

 Design

-The 20 mm Madsen Cannon was originally built by Colonel V. H. O. Madsen of the Royal Danish Army.
-A version with a necked-out 23 mm round was also produced for the cannon known as the 23 mm Madsen.
+The 20 mm Madsen Cannon was originally designed by Colonel V. H. O. Madsen of the Royal Danish Army.
+A version with a necked-out 23 mm round was also produced as the 23 mm Madsen.

 Combat

-Several 20 mm machine cannons of the Danish Army were responsible for knocking out eleven armoured cars and two Panzer I's during the German invasion on April 9, 1940.
+Several 20 mm machine cannons of the Danish Army were responsible for knocking out eleven armored cars and two Panzer Is during the German invasion on April 9, 1940.

-A special variant, the Madsen F5 was designed as an anti-tank gun.
-It proved very effective against the Japanese tanks until the end of the Second Sino-Japanese War.
+A special variant, the Madsen F5, was designed as an anti-tank gun.
+It proved very effective against Japanese tanks until the end of the Second Sino-Japanese War.
 It was a fully automatic weapon, with two small wheels and a 15-round magazine.
-At 100 m, it was able to pierce 42 mm of armor, and 32 mm at 500 m.
-This model was reverse engineered by the Chinese 21st arsenal of Nanjing but only five were produced in 1944.
+At 100 m, it pierced 42 mm of armor, and 32 mm at 500 m.
+This model was reverse engineered by the Chinese 21st arsenal of Nanjing, but only five were produced in 1944.